toomaj-foroud/RockBuster_Project/README.md

 the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive Here, we’ll use SQL to analyze the data and answer any ad-hoc business questions that other departments may have.
+Here I'll share some of the queries and also the visualizations created based on these querries.

 [Download the Rockbuster data set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)